MetaKt/StudyMate/README.md

 # StudyMate
 This is a project made by Wuhan University International Students of the year 2022 for the Requirement and Modeling class.
-The project's objective is required to complete a requirement document for a system introduced by the students.
+The project's objective is to complete a requirement document for a system introduced by the students.

 ## What is StudyMate?
 StudyMate is an exceptional interactive website designed exclusively for individuals seeking to engage in group study.
 With StudyMate, you can easily connect with like-minded individuals by joining or creating study groups, participating or sharing resources in the